beegieb/BF4StatsApp/README.md

 ### Using the 12v12 Conquest prediction tool
 Enter the names of at least 1 player per team and hit the "Predict" button.
 Both players must be on the same platform.
 Selecting the map will also give different prediction outcomes.
-To avoid unecessarily hitting the [BF4stats.com API] [2] too frequently only hit the predict button when you have entered the names of all players you want to compare
+To avoid unecessarily hitting the [BF4stats.com] [2] API too frequently only hit the predict button when you have entered the names of all players you want to compare